What comes with the general Wordsmith registration?

 What is the all-conference read?

-During the conference, a special session with Téa Obreht and Allison Wyss will take place to discuss some of the writing choices she made in her latest novel Inland.
-We recommend that anyone who wants to take part come prepared having read Inland in advance.
+During the conference, a special session with Megha Majumdar will take place to discuss some of the writing choices she made in her latest novel A Burning.
+We highly recommend that all attendees come prepared having read A Burning in advance.

 Will the conference have a bookseller?